-Get them to say “Yes” – Once a person has said “Yes” to you once, they’re more likely to continue doing so.
+- Get them to say Yes: Once a person says “Yes” to you once, they’re more likely to continue doing so.
 The first “Yes” will start a sequence that’s harder to break than continue.

 “We are driven to remain consistent in our attitudes, words, and actions.
 So, when we are led to make a commitment of some kind, to go on record or take a stand or make a decision, there is an urge to remain consistent with that original commitment later on.“

-22) 99designs – Money-Back Guarantee
+154. 99designs – Money-Back Guarantee

 99designs’ Facebook ad is also a great example of including the product’s full price in the ad. $499 for a logo + working website seems like a bargain.

+Startup entrepreneur Ash Maurya’s article on VentureHacks included a few pricing experiments with a photo-sharing service.
 He tested a single, straightforward $49/yr offer vs. two plans ($49/yr and $24/yr) vs. three plans (added a freemium plan).
-The result?
-The single price offer won.

 People prefer hassle-free and simple pricing to complex formulas.

-23) Dollar Shave Club – Join Our Club
+155. Dollar Shave Club – Join Our Club

 “Our genius members figured out the smarter way to shave.
 They get Dollar Shave Club razors delivered for just a few dollars.”